ERAs - Notes on Chassis Technical History and Specification

 Boyle then made some changes of his own when two-stage supercharging was installed for 1949 and the radiator and bonnet line were altered to give the car a reduced frontal area, which it has had ever since.

-The car had a 1500cc engine until 1979 since when it has been two litres.
+The car had a 1500cc engine until 1979 since when it has been fitted with a two litre engine.

 R6B